dwbrite/transmission/story.md

 > ???: Hey, something came up and I can’t do lunch.
 Can you do after work?
 >
-> Wife: Er...I don’t want my husband to catch on.
->
-> ???: Oh please, he won’t know.
+> Wife: Sure, that should be fine!

 The weekend passes as normal.
 Nothing else seems suspicious.